nathanfletch/bakery/README.md

 #### _By Nathan Fletcher_

 * This program provides a console interface for users to add and remove items from their order at a bakery.
-Prices are based off of a dynamic pricing algorithm.
+Methods are implemented to calculate discounts.

 ## Technologies Used

 * C#
+* Object Oriented Programming
+* Interfaces
+* Abstract Class Inheritance
+* Protected Static Variables
+* Auto-implemented Properties
 * MSTest
 * Test Driven Development
-* Object Oriented Programming

 ## Setup